The Lord of the Rings (1978 film): Development

 Although he was later keen to regroup with Boorman for his script (and his surrogate project, Excalibur), Bakshi claimed Medavoy did not want to produce his film at the time, but allowed him to shop it around if he could get another studio to pay for the expenses on Boorman's script.
 Bakshi attempted unsuccessfully to persuade Peter Bogdanovich to take on the project, but managed to gain the support of the then President of Metro-Goldwyn-Mayer, Dan Melnick.
 Bakshi and Melnick made a deal with Mike Medavoy at United Artists to buy the Boorman script.
 Bakshi said later that "The Boorman script cost $3 million, so Boorman was happy by the pool, screaming and laughing and drinking, 'cause he got $3 million for his script to be thrown out."
 Boorman, however, was unhappy with the project going to animation after Tolkien once wrote to him, pleased that he was doing it in live-action.
-He never saw Bakshi's film, and after it was released, tried to remake his live-action version with Medavoy.
+He never saw Bakshi's film, and after it was released, tried to relaunch his live-action version with Medavoy.

 Work began on scripts and storyboards.
 When Melnick was fired from MGM in 1976, Bakshi's studio had spent between $200,000 and $600,000.
 The new executive Dick Shepherd had not read the books and, according to Bakshi, did not want to make the movie; Shepherd obliviously asked whether The Lord of the Rings was about a wedding.
 Bakshi then contacted Saul Zaentz (who had helped finance Fritz the Cat), asking him to produce The Lord of the Rings; Zaentz agreed.

 Before production started, Bakshi met with Tolkien's daughter Priscilla to discuss how the film would be made.
 She showed him the room where her father did his writing and drawing.
 Bakshi says, "My promise to Tolkien's daughter was to be pure to the book.
 I wasn't going to say, 'Hey, throw out Gollum and change these two characters.'
 My job was to say, 'This is what the genius said.'"